codatio/codat-docs/docs/lending/guides/loan-writeback/repay-invoice-finance.md

 </Tabs>

-As a result of this process, your borrower will have the loan writeback reflected correctly in their accounting platform, saving their time on reconciliation and making sure they (and you!) have clarity on the state of the loan.
+At the end of this 3-stage process, your borrower will have the loan writeback reflected correctly in their accounting platform.
+This saves them time on reconciliation and makes sure they (and you!) have clarity on the state of the loan.

 :::tip Recap
 In this guide, you have learned: